near/docs/docs/tutorials/zero-to-hero.md

 }
 ```

-Check that the application still builds and starts by running `yarn dev` from the Gitpod command line.
+Check that the application still builds by running `yarn build` from the Gitpod command line.

 If you have any problems up to this point, please let us know on our [discord channel](http://near.chat).